toralf/tor-relays/README.md

    EOF
    ```

+   or run something similar, e.g. `pwgen 32`.

-1. add the system to the inventory and configure at least an obfs4 port, i.e. in `inventory/systems.yaml`:
+1. add the system to the inventory and configure an obfs4 port, i.e. in `inventory/systems.yaml`:

    ```yaml
    ---